 And if you have unlimited spending you get unlimited government.
 And if you have unlimited government the people in charge have unlimited power.
 They like that.
 Gold stands in the way.”

-Gold is an essential asset for investors to own as protection against a currency debasement and possible hyperinflation.
-Silver, though, may be more the practical precious metal to have on hand if a wrecked economy degenerates into black market and barter transactions.
+Gold is an essential asset for investors to own as protection against currency debasement and possible hyperinflation.
+Silver, though, maybe more the practical precious metal to have on hand if a wrecked economy degenerates into the black market and barter transactions.

 In hyperinflationary Venezuela, locals treat the official currency, the bolivar, like toilet paper.
 As it depreciates by the hour, they eagerly swap bolivars out for more stable foreign currencies or alternative underground currencies including gold, silver, and cryptocurrencies.